-The property is a Listed Building and is within a Conservation Area.
-There have been various alterations including the installation of double glazing and plastic rainwater goods.
-It is assumed that the relevant Planning/Building Warrant documentation is in order.
+The property is a Category C Listed Building and is within a Conservation area.
+There have been alterations to the internal layout, double glazing has been installed and part of the property was a former shop which has been incorporated within the dwelling.
+The building has been painted.
+It is assumed that all relevant Planning/Building Warrant documentation is in order.